 - Illicit drugs

 In general, you can sell anything on Facebook that you can buy at a local store without having to show a photo ID or a doctor’s prescription.

 How to Make Money With Facebook

-Once your profile is ready to go, you’re now ready to start making money.
+Once your profile is ready to go, you’re ready to start making money.
 In many cases, you’re going to be selling items or services you already own.
-But, we’ll also include a few other suggestions too.
+But we’ll also include a few other suggestions too.